 Lauded by the Wall Street Journal for his “flexible bass,” Timothy Bruno returns to Washington National Opera as Dottore Grenvil in La traviata and to reprise the French General in Puts’ Silent Night in the 2018-19 season.
 Also with the company, he creates the role of Daddy in the world premiere of Taking Up Serpents by Kamala Sankaram and Jerre Dye as part of the American Opera Initiative and covers Méphistophélès in Faust.
-Elsewhere, he sings his Osmin in Die Entführung aus dem Serail with New Orleans Opera, Beleseo in the world premiere of Liszt’s lost opera, Sardanapale, at the Library of Congress, and Beethoven’s Symphony No 9 with the Montgomery Philharmonic.
+Elsewhere, he sings Osmin in Die Entführung aus dem Serail with New Orleans Opera, Beleso in the world premiere of Liszt’s lost opera, Sardanapale, at the Library of Congress, Verdi’s Requiem with the Fairfax Symphony, and Beethoven’s Symphony No 9 with the Montgomery Philharmonic.
 In the summer, he returns to Des Moines Metro Opera for Colline in La bohème and the First Apprentice in Wozzeck.
 Future engagements include debuts with Austin Opera, Palm Beach Opera, and Kentucky Opera as well as multiple roles in a return to The Glimmerglass Festival.

 Previously as a Domingo-Cafritz Young Artist with Washington National Opera, he sang Don Basilio in Il barbiere di Siviglia, Commendatore in Don Giovanni, the King in Portman’s The Little Prince, Antonio and Bartolo in Le nozze di Figaro, Hortensius in La fille du régiment, Warden Benton in Dead Man Walking, and the Friar in Don Carlo.
 He also created the role of the Sodbuster in the world premiere of Missy Mazzoli and Royce Vavrek’s Proving Up, sang General Cobb and James Fowler in Glass’ Appomattox, as well as appeared in the world-premieres of Mohammed Fairouz’s The Dictator’s Wife and Luna Pearl Woolf’s Better Gods.